 There is probably no waterfall name more common than “Buttermilk Falls.”
 However, there is only one Buttermilk Falls State Park in New York and it’s home to one of the most impressive roadside waterfalls in the region.

-Buttermilk Falls State Park is located a few miles south of Ithaca in New York’s Finger Lakes.
+Buttermilk Falls State Park is located a few miles south of Ithaca in New York’s Finger Lakes, a short distance from Newfield Covered Bridge.
 This 800-acre park is one of the region’s most popular spots thanks to the impressive 165-foot waterfall for which the park is named.

 In fact, while there are many fantastic waterfalls near Ithaca, there aren’t any waterfalls that are as easy to reach as the impressive Buttermilk Falls.

 The main parking area for Buttermilk Falls State Park is located two miles south of downtown Ithaca and mere steps from the base of Buttermilk Falls.
 In fact, the waterfall can be seen while driving into the park without leaving your car.

 From the parking area, it’s less than 100 yards to the best view of this impressive waterfall.

 Buttermilk Falls is a fan waterfall that features two drops (though only one is easily visible from the base of the falls).
 The top of the falls is fairly narrow, and the waterfall gets wider as it descends, sliding along the rocks the entire time.
 While I tend to find plunge waterfalls like the nearby Taughannock Falls more impressive, the size of Buttermilk Falls makes this an incredibly beautiful spot.